SOS: 3 Tips to Reduce Climate Action Fatigue.

 Check-in with yourself.
 Listening to body messages of feelings inside.
 Think of a number between 1 and 10 for how you feel overall.
 (1 being poor and 10 being wonderful) Imagine your feelings as messages from one part of your body to another part.
 Imagine you are an explorer on a mission to find 'context' for the feeling, the feeling is a message that may be related to something outside of your human body.

 Ask yourself: Is the pain I feel something in my body or the wider environment?
 Do I see my pain reflected in my outter world?
-(Community or environment) Can I identify and label some of these feelings?
+(Community or environment) Can I identify and label some of these emotions/feelings?
+What do I need right now?
 Do I need to take a self-care action or do something else?
-What action can I take that will make me feel better?
-Our body does so much work for us so we need to pay attention to what it needs to be healthy.
-Is my action right now to share how I am feeling with a trusted friend or support person, meditate and get an early night's sleep, have a bath, eat healthier food, drink water, breathe slowly and deeply, spend time in nature, or plan a future climate action when we feel the confidence and support from a wider like-minded community?
+What is one action can I take right now that will make me feel better?
+Our body does so much work for us so we need to pay attention to what it needs to maintain health.
+An immediate action may be to share how I am feeling with a trusted friend or support person, meditate, and get an early night's sleep, have a bath, eat healthier food, drink water, breathe slowly and deeply, go for a walk, spend time in nature, or plan a future climate action for when we feel the confidence and support from a wider like-minded community?

 Actions:

-1) Imagine taking an action as an 'adventure' rather than a 'big challenge' and it's often more fun to do things with others.
+1) Imagine taking an action as an 'adventure' rather than a 'big challenge.'
+Arrange to do something with other people, it's often more fun to do things with others.
 We often feel extra good when we take actions that are meaningful to us, feel a sense of purpose, and where we use our skills and strengths and can see results.
 Some of our actions can be big and ambitious, but others should focus on the present moment and in the easily achievable near-future.

-3) Keep a notebook of feelings and what the context is; what is happening around you that could be a reaction to feeling this sensation, who do you talk with (list 3 support buddies) and what actions you find useful to take.
-Start to create a tool box of self-care actions and resources that you find helpful.
+3) Keep a notebook of feelings and what the thought context is; what is happening around you that could be a reaction to feeling this sensation, who do you talk with for support.
+What are 3 actions you find useful to take when feeling depleted, exhausted or any othe the symptoms of eco-anxiety.
+Start to create a tool box of self-care actions and resources that you personally find helpful.

 2. COMMUNITY: Relationships and connection are important and knowing who is part of our support network is very helpful.
 It is made up of people who we can rely on, they are good listeners, they help and care about us, and we feel safe and secure with them.
 These people listen deeply, don't try to fix problems, instead, they respectfully allow us time to talk and process our own thoughts and feelings.
-We can ask for and trust their guidance and advice.
-These supportive relationships may also be found with a professional, a mate, or in a support group.
+We can ask for and trust, guidance and advice.
+These supportive relationships may also be found with a professional, a partner, friend or in a support group.

 Ask yourself: When you think of actions, is it something you are comfortable doing alone or feel challenged when thinking about doing them?
 If you feel challenged, think of it as an 'adventure' and who from your support network may share this sense of purpose and adventure with you?